 28. The Authority's Finance Officers have worked closely with Mazars since January 2020 to ensure that robust arrangements were in place to produce the 2019/20 Statement of Accounts.
-The statutory notice to 'call the audit' was placed on the Service's website on 28 May 2020 and the public inspection period for the Accounts commenced on 15 June 2020.
+The statutory notice to 'call the audit' was placed on the Service's website on 28 May 2020.